 The gym dimensions are 85 inches in height, 84 inches long and 38 inches wide.
 So, at 6 foot and 3/4 of an inch you should fit in any room that you have in the house without any issues of it touching a ceiling.
 The actually recommended workout area to store the gym is 100 inches by 78 inches wide.
 To be safe you should have 87 inches of room.
 It is 86" when folded up.

 Bowflex Xtreme does have a horizontal bench press, lat pull down, leg curl and extensions.
 There is also a built in rowing machine handles to get a bit of cardio in as well.
 What’s unique about this unit, is that you can fold the bench for easy storage if you are limited on space.

 One important note though, you can not upgrade this to the 310 pound rods.
 You are stuck with the 200 pound resistance and it cannot be upgraded.

 Again this is a great home gym for beginners, people who don’t need a lot of weight and for people who want a cheap home gym that won’t break their pocket book.

 So, there is a 1 year warranty on the frame itself, the power rod system have a 5 year warranty and there is a 60 day warranty on any parts that break.

 Bowflex Blaze Home Gym

 You have a lot more exercises that you can do with the model totaling 66 exercises.
 It has a lat pull down bar option where the pr1000 does not have one.
-Also included is a leg extension attachment so you can work your quads and hamstrings.
+Also included with the Bowflex Blaze home gym is a leg extension attachment so you can work your quads and hamstrings.